UA-Libraries-Research-Data-Services/EDirectChemInfo/README.md

 ## Understanding the Available Data Fields and Data Structures

 Before getting too far, it is helpful to understand the available indexed search fields, related links, and returned data format.
-We can see the available indexed fields and links (connected records) with the `einfo` application.
+We can see the available fields and links (connected records) with the `einfo` application.
 For example, if we are interested in the PubChem Compound (pccompound) database:

 ```console